What is a loan agreement?

 For a personal loan to a member of your immediate family, a friend, or a relative, use the personal loan agreement template for lending to friends and family.

-If you want to include a guarantor (which could be a life partner, parent, or a relative), you should use the person to person loan agreement secured by guarantee.
+If you want to include a guarantor (which could be a life partner, parent, or a relative) to guard against non-payment, you should use the person to person loan agreement secured by guarantee.

 Loan agreements for use if your borrower is a limited company

 If your borrower is a company, you should always use a secured loan agreement.
 Further, you need to provide for authority to enter into the deal, promise not to change the structure or other matters related to company law.
 These terms are already provided in our loan agreement templates.